Abu Dhabi launches up to Dh3 million interest-free loans for start-ups

 The programme also includes the 'Small Loan', which finances up to 80 per cent of the total cost of new small and medium businesses (SMEs) across different sectors with costs between Dh1 million and Dh5 million.
 Funding caps are set at Dh2 million for businesses in the manufacturingsector and Dh1million for businesses in the other specified priority sectors.

-The expansion Loan, which is designed to support existing successful SMEs whose owners wish to develop and the business expand.
-It offers financing of up to 80 per cent of total expansion costs, as loithat the loan does not exceed Dh3 million for businesses in the manufacturing sector and Dh2 million for businesses in other specified priority sectors.
+The expansion loan is designed to support existing successful SMEs whose owners wish to develop and expand their business .
+It offers financing of up to 80 per cent of total expansion costs, as long as the loan does not exceed Dh3 million for businesses in the manufacturing sector and Dh2 million for businesses in other specified priority sectors.

 This programme supports the adoption of modern agricultural technologies with a loan cost between Dh150,000 and Dh400,000.
 This includes the Pack House and Infrastructure Development Fund (PHIDF), which covers up to 90 per cent of the costs associated with building and improving pack houses and related facilities.
 These costs also include pack houses and packing materials, storage and cooling facilities, refrigerated vehicles, sanitation and waste management.
 The fund aims to enhance the quality, safety, and efficiency of horticultural products and enables farmers to sell them directly.

-Abu Dhabi has also launched a funding project called the 'Net House Development Fund' (NHDF), which supports the adoption of modern farming methods by financing up to 90 per cent of the costs for establishing or expanding net houses.
+Abu Dhabi has also launched a funding project which upports the modern farming methods.
+Dubbed the 'Net House Development Fund' (NHDF), this project will finance up to 90 per cent of the costs for establishing or expanding net houses.

 Another funding programme, the Water Management System Enhancement Fund (WMSEF), covers up to 90 per cent of the cost of advanced water management technologies, such as reverse osmosis systems, irrigation upgrades, and water recycling systems, with the goal of using water more efficiently and sustainably.